arushi-projects/sql-data-warehouse-project/README.md

 # Modern Data Warehouse for Sales Analytics

 This project implements a modern data warehouse using **SQL Server** to consolidate and analyse sales data from ERP and CRM systems.
-The warehouse enables informed decision-making by providing clean, integrated, and analytics-ready datasets for customer behavior, product performance, and sales trends.
+The warehouse enables informed decision-making by providing clean, integrated, and analytics-ready datasets for customer behaviour, product performance, and sales trends.

 ## 📌 **Objective**
 Develop a scalable data warehouse that transforms raw sales data into actionable insights using structured ETL pipelines, star schema modelling, and SQL-based analytics.